 As it stands, the law in England currently states that pre-nuptial agreements are not automatically binding.
 However, if properly prepared, they may well be upheld in the future.
 So what does doing it properly mean?
-Well, Radmacher sets out the key criteria for a pre-nuptial to be capable of being upheld (although these do not automatically meant that it will be upheld):-
+Well, Radmacher sets out the key criteria for a pre-nuptial to be capable of being upheld in the event of divorce or separation (although these do not automatically meant that it will be upheld):-

 - The agreement must be freely entered into (including with each party taking independent legal advice)